November 30, 2018 | 2 Min Read

 About: MoveForwardPT takes a patient-centered approach.
-Looking to educate patients on mobility and quality of life while avoiding prescription medication and surgery. the library of videos include patient stories, workout tips, workplace wellness, and toys for children with disabilities.
+Looking to educate patients on mobility and quality of life while avoiding prescription medication and surgery.
+The library of videos includes patient stories, workout tips, workplace wellness, and toys for children with disabilities.

 Subscribers: 6.5K +